holoviz/panel/doc/tutorials/display_pn_panel.md

 - Display most Python objects with `pn.panel(some_python_object)`
 - Configure how an object is displayed by giving arguments to `pn.panel`
 - Display most Python objects in layouts like `pn.Column` with and without the use of `pn.panel`
-- Use a specific Pane type if performance is key
+- Use a specific Pane type instead of `pn.panel` if performance is key

 :::note
-When we ask you to *run the code* in the sections below, you may either execute the code in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
+When we ask you to *run the code* in the sections below, you may either execute the code directly in the Panel docs via the green *run* button, in a cell in a notebook or in a file `app.py` that is served with `panel serve app.py --autoreload`.
 :::

 ## Install the Dependencies